Alcatel-Lucent confirms cap hike timetable

-PARIS Alcatel-Lucent confirmed the subscription ratio and timetable of its planned capital increase on Friday, and said it would amount to 956.69 million euros ($1.29 billion).
+PARIS Alcatel-Lucent confirmed the subscription ratio and timetable of its planned capital increase on Friday, and said it would amount to 956.69 million euros (802 million pounds).

 The company confirmed that the subscription period would start on November 19 and end on November 29.